wikicite/wikicite-data/README.md

 [![License](https://img.shields.io/badge/license-CC0-blue.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

+*the current state of this project is experimental*

 ## Overview

 Bibliographic data can be extracted from Wikidata dumps which are provided weekly at <https://dumps.wikimedia.org/wikidatawiki/entities/> as documented at <https://www.wikidata.org/wiki/Wikidata:Database_download>.
 Old JSON dumps are archived at Internet Archive starting from October 2014.
 Then Wikidata JSON dump format was introduced in July 2014 so data from between February 2013 until would require additional preprocessing.